Outing.golf

 Palm Springs has full resort infrastructure — hotels, rental houses, pool villas, and restaurant options — that works for groups ranging from 4 players to 16.
 Non-golf amenities are available if not everyone is playing every day.

-Palm Springs trip cost — per person, 3–4 days, 3 rounds
+Palm Springs trip cost — per person, 3 nights, 3 rounds (as of 2026)

 Budget